 A third of drug developers say that keeping up with technology and innovation, including hybrid and decentralized trials, is a challenge.
 At the same time, COVID-19 spurred 51% of respondents to decentralize trials or work with partners that can do so.

 What are the biggest challenges your organization is currently facing?

-Global Pandemic Puts Pharmaceutical Production and Research Timelines to the Test
+Global Pandemic Puts Pharmaceutical Production and Research Timelines

 Nearly half of drug developers report that the average timeline to produce a drug – from first-in-human trials through market approvals – is longer now than it was two years ago (48%).
 Of those, the majority note that the timeline to get a new pharmaceutical product to market today takes 12 months or longer compared to pre-COVID-19.